BitEU/FENDER/docs/usage-tutorial.md

 # FENDER Usage Tutorial

 This tutorial will walk you through using FENDER to extract GPS data from vehicle telematics files.
+The modern iteration of FENDER leverages a modular plugin architecture, supports multiple export formats, improved performance for large files, and enhanced command-line batch processing.

 ## Table of Contents
 1. [Getting Started](#getting-started)